If you’re an entrepreneur—especially in the technology space—you’ve most likely heard about the lean startup movement.

 Partnership agreements are great because they are actually mini contracts that outline the who, what, when, where, why, and how of a deal.

-3. Choose a partnership idea that can be implemented quickly—in under three to five weeks, preferably
+3. Choose a partnership idea that can be implemented quickly—preferably in under three to five weeks

-For example, judging the viability of the partnership from just one small deal may not be smart if there are outliers negatively or positively impacting the deal (i.e. timing, season, political/social events, weather, day of the week, competing offers, etc.).
+For example, judging the viability of the partnership from just one small deal may not be smart if there are outliers negatively or positively impacting the deal (i.e. timing, season, political/social events, weather, day of the week, competing offers, and so on).

 Below is an example of an MVP deal we’ve done with many partners that has allowed us to quickly test the viability of our partnership:

 Content deals: Blogging for each other, featuring the post(s) in newsletter(s), and offering educational webinars for each other.